 Especially from women experiencing divorce.
 Some find it difficult to speak up and advocate for themselves and end up feeling defeated emotionally and legally.
 Whether it is divorce, relationships, career issues or anything else, if you don’t use your voice and share your point of view you’ll not have any role in life other than being a peacekeeper.

 Make a statement, express an opinion.
 If your points are sound, let them fly!

 Too often women sit back and stifle their own viewpoints in the name of peacekeeping.
-Remember, this isn’t about you, this is about getting to the best decision.
-Contrary viewpoints are essential to challenging group think.
+Remember, this isn’t about you, this is about getting to the best decision for you.
+Your viewpoints are essential to challenging groupthink.
 Play it out.
 You raise an opposing perspective.
 The group debates and discusses.
 At the end, they stick with the original idea.
 Now everyone, including you, is more comfortable with the decision.
 Good outcome.
 Alternatively, the group debates and discusses and decides to change course.
 Again, good outcome.